Home insurance coverage in Lebanon illustrated by insurance policy documents, house keys, and fresh US dollars inside a modern Beirut apartment.

 Since 2019, this coverage has become particularly relevant for properties in city centers and commercial zones.

 Understanding exclusions versus optional extensions is critical.
-Our article on
+Read more in our article on

 5. Full Fresh Dollar Replacement for Electronics and Personal Belongings